 We generally plan to seek to retain full commercialization rights in the United States and Canada for products that we can commercialize with a specialized sales force and to retain co-promotion or similar rights in the United States and Canada when feasible in indications requiring a larger commercial infrastructure.
 The development of sales, marketing and distribution capabilities will require substantial resources, will be time-consuming and could delay any product launch.
 If the commercial launch of a product for which we recruit a sales force and establish marketing and distribution capabilities is delayed or does not occur for any reason, we could have prematurely or unnecessarily incurred these commercialization costs.
 This may be costly, and our investment could be lost if we cannot retain or reposition our sales and marketing personnel.
-In addition, we may not be able to hire or retain a sales force and marketing and distribution capabilities, our operating results may be adversely affected.
+In addition, we may not be able to hire or retain a sales force in the United States or Canada that is sufficient in size or has adequate expertise in the medical markets that we plan to target.
+If we are unable to establish or retain a sales force and marketing and distribution capabilities, our operating results may be adversely affected.
 If a potential partner has development or commercialization expertise that we believe is particularly relevant to one of our products, then we may seek to collaborate with that potential partner even if we believe we could otherwise develop and commercialize the product independently.